DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Subclasses/Oath of Eschatology.md

-title: "Oath of Eschatology"
+---
-draft: false
+title: Oath of Eschatology
 tags:
-  -
+draft:
 ---

 This subclass is taken from [this page](https://www.dandwiki.com/wiki/Oath_of_Eschatology_(5e_Subclass)) at the DnD wiki, with some modifications.